Brayden Point Game Preview: Lightning vs. Penguins

 Point Season Stats Insights

-- Point has a point in 15 games this year (out of 23), including multiple points eight times.
+- Point has a point in 15 of 26 games this season, with multiple points in eight of them.

-- Point's odds on his points over/under carry an implied probability of 36.4% that he goes over.
+- The implied probability that Point hits the over on his points over/under is 36.4%, based on the odds.

-- Given his moneyline odds, Point has an implied probability of 52.6% of going over his assist prop bet.
+- Point has an implied probability of 53.5% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.